inkcodesign/inkstylelibrary01/_messaging/04-voice.md

 permalink: "/voice/"
 ---

 INK's voice reflects our brand personality and should come through in all INK marketing content (e.g. blogs, social media, digital ads, email marketing).
+When you think of INK's voice, think of our leadership team.

 ---
 #### **Voice Characteristics**

-* Friendly and conversational but also whip smart
+* Friendly and conversational, but also whip smart
 * Confident, but never in a know-it-all sort of way
 * Straightforward, clear without being overly simplistic or downplaying our skillset or expertise
 * Witty, smart-funny